osilander/203.311/Week12/Week12.md

 library(edgeR)
 ```

 We also have to set up our sample data so that `edgeR` can handle it.
-This is relatively simple, and just involves constructing a vector that will tell `edgeR` which samples are which.
+This is relatively simple, and just involves constructing a vector that will tell `edgeR` which samples are which (here we are pretending they are "normal" and "cancer").
 Let's do that quickly:

 ```R
 # for this to work you must have named your